 The University Police maintains a cooperative relationship with the Georgia Bureau of Investigation, the Valdosta Police Department, the Lowndes County Sheriff's Department and surrounding police agencies.
-This includes inter-operative radio capability and a joint police records computer system, training programs, special events coordination and investigation of serious incidents.
+This includes inter-operative radio capability, training programs, special events coordination and investigation of serious incidents.